|NOTE: For a complete copy of the Rules and Regulations that contains all of the appendix please request one from the Wintergardens Park Office|

 CO-OP OWNED RV SPACE RENTALS

-Electricity is made available through the Co-op for units not service directly by APS.
-In addition to the cost of each kilowatt used, a service fee established by the Board) is charged for administration.
+Electricity is made available through the Co-op for units not serviced directly by APS.
+In addition to the cost of each kilowatt used, a service fee (established by the Board) is charged for each period of use for administration.
 In case of an electrical problem, notify the park manager.
 Do not tamper with the electrical equipment outside of your unit.
 Shareholders are responsible for repairs or replacement costs for pedestals and all wires and equipment from the pedestal to the unit.
 (See Proprietary Lease, Section XIV, (a).
 (11-7-05)

-A unit key must be left in the office for emergencies.
+A unit key should be left in the office for emergencies.